-Special Considerations When Scribing for a Student Who Uses Sign Language or Cued Speech
+Special Considerations When Scribing for a Student Who Uses Sign Language or Cued Speech descriptive information about a noun or verb such as location and kind.

 - The scribe for a student who signs their responses must be fluent in ASL, signed English, or other sign systems the student uses. - When responses are dictated by a student using American Sign Language (or other signed system), the scribe may ask clarifying questions regarding the use of classifiers.
 Classifiers give